-A reverse mortgage that permits nonjudicial foreclosure may be foreclosed without a court order only if the borrowers have all died or ceased to occupy the property for more than twelve consecutive months, or if the property has been sold or otherwise transferred-facts that may not appear affirmatively from examination of the record.
+A reverse mortgage that permits nonjudicial foreclosure may be foreclosed without a court order only if the borrowers have all died or if the property has been sold or otherwise transferred-facts that may not appear affirmatively from examination of the record.
 The examiner may verify the requisite circumstances through death certificates, affidavits or other means.
 See Standard 13.20 regarding reliance on affidavits generally.